MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- // feature: change to most recent 15 , with more button
-  -- fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry
+  -- fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.